 Avoiding a Criminal Conviction is the Key

 The only way you're going to get out of that weapon ban is if you don't get convicted of anything.
-So, that means your attorney either needs to convince the prosecutors to dismiss the case altogether, or you have to go to jury trial and be found not guilty.
+So, that means your attorney either needs to convince the prosecutors to dismiss the case altogether, or you have to go to a jury trial and be found not guilty.

 Contact our Criminal Law Firm for Help

 So, this whole issue of domestic violence and weapons is very politically charged.
-The prosecutors and judges will not move on these issues.
+The prosecutors and judges will not move on to these issues.
 They enforce very vigorously what the legislature has come up with related to bans on weapons and domestic violence charges.

 So, suppose you've got one of these scenarios.
 In that case, you want to sit down with your criminal defense attorney and give them all the details and facts and make some informed decisions about what you're going to do with your domestic violence case moving forward — bearing in mind that you're going to likely lose your ability to own, use or possess a weapon for the next ten years if you end up with a conviction.